Willy624/Website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Microeconomic Theory, Financial Economics and Public Economics.
+bio: I specialize in Microeconomic Theory, Financial Economics, Econometrics and Public Economics.
+Interested in combining different techniques to deal with any people-related problems.

 interests:
 - Mechanism Design
 - Game Theory
 - Public Economics
-- Information Economics
+- Statistics and Econometric Methods

 education:
   courses: